Want to engineer a better future for people and nature?

 Graduate students in this program will conduct both practice-oriented and basic research on NI methods and engineering guidance, tool development, cost and economic analysis, monitoring and adaptive management, and social dimensions of climate resilient infrastructure with an emphasis on integration of natural and conventional systems.

 Graduate students will have internship opportunities in which they will join interdisciplinary project delivery teams with private sector and government partners who are national leaders in planning, design, implementation, and monitoring of real-world NI projects.
 The internship experiences in NI will result in the completion of a thesis of practice that will position the students to seamlessly enter the NI workforce and effectively contribute to interdisciplinary teams.
+Check out our current students here.

 About Ducks Unlimited